a-sit-plus/testballoon-addons/README.md

 test
 framework, built from the ground up for Kotlin Multiplatform and coroutines.

-The code here started as a shim to make migration from Kotest easier, after being dissatisfied with the _framework's_ second-class KMP, and third-class Android support.
+The code here started as a shim to make migration from Kotest easier, after being dissatisfied with the Kotest _framework's_ second-class KMP, and third-class Android support.
-At the same time, **the Kotest _libraries_ are still unrivaled** and don't suffer from the framework's shortcomings.
-Paired with TestBalloons flexibility and its small API surface, we can get the best of both worlds.
+At the same time, **the Kotest _libraries_, like its assertions, the way it models property testing, etc. are still unrivaled** and don't suffer from the framework's shortcomings.
+Paired with TestBalloon's flexibility and its small API surface, we can get the best of both worlds.

 ## Modules